 Starring Pia Zadora, Craig Sheffer, Tom Nolan, Ruth Gordon, Michael Berryman

-After that the "narrative" begins as we hop to the town of Speelburgh (wink, wink) where Dee Dee (Pia, natch) and her feather-haired boyfriend, Frankie (a pre-Nightbreed Craig Sheffer), have attracted the aliens (played by members of the band Rhema) who, in their guitar-shaped ship, are looking for true rock and roll.
+After that the "narrative" kicks in as we hop to the town of Speelburgh (wink, wink) where Dee Dee (Pia, of course) and her feather-haired boyfriend, Frankie (a pre-Nightbreed Craig Sheffer), have attracted the aliens (played by members of the band Rhema) who, in their guitar-shaped ship, are looking for true rock and roll.
 Frankie wants his rockabilly band to be the number one act in town, and Dee Dee's tendency to burst into perky songs (even in the ladies' room) apparently might endanger his shot at the big dance coming up.
-Then you have Ruth Gordon as the lusty geriatric sheriff on the hunt for UFOs, and during the climax, you even get The Hills Have Eyes' Michael Berryman saving the day with a chainsaw!
+Then you have Ruth Gordon as the lusty geriatric sheriff on the hunt for UFOs, and during the climax there's even The Hills Have Eyes' Michael Berryman saving the day with deadly implements!
 Oh yeah, and the high school gets attacked by a giant sea monster that wraps its tentacles around the building and has a showdown with Dee Dee and Frankie in the gym.
 Yes, it's that kind of movie.

-Though utterly worthless on any cinematic level, Voyage of the Rock Aliens is a jaw-dropping time capsule on every pop culture level imaginable.
-Glowing checkerboard clothes, synth-heavy pop music, and a horrific solo number with Sheffer slowly intercut with a glowering panther ensure that this will live in the pantheon of beloved bad movies for eternity for the steadfast excavators who keep stumbling across it; there is indeed a good reason why sites devoted to cinematic catastrophes always get around to this one sooner or later, despite the fact that it only played American theaters in very limitied regional test campaigns.
-Meanwhile lucky Europeans got it on a much larger scale, while the soundtrack album has become a very valuable collector's item for those lucky enough to stumble on the rare German CD.
-Most people caught it four years later when Vestron unleashed this on VHS, while occasional cable airings ensured stunned reactions from unsuspecting HBO subscribers from coast to coast.
+Though utterly worthless as cinema, Voyage of the Rock Aliens is a jaw-dropping time capsule on every pop culture level imaginable.
+Glowing checkerboard clothes, synth-heavy pop music, and a horrific solo number with Sheffer slowly intercut with a glowering cougar ensure that this will live in the pantheon of beloved bad movies for eternity for the steadfast excavators who keep stumbling across it; there is indeed a good reason why sites devoted to cinematic catastrophes always get around to this one sooner or later despite the fact that it only played American theaters in very limited regional test campaigns.
+Meanwhile lucky Europeans got it on a much larger scale, while the soundtrack has become a valuable collector's item for those lucky enough to stumble on it.
+Most people caught the movie four years later when Vestron unleashed this on VHS, while occasional cable airings ensured stunned reactions from unsuspecting HBO subscribers from coast to coast.
 And would you believe it was directed by James Fargo, who started off with the Dirty Harry film The Enforcer and went on to the Chuck Norris vehicle Forced Vengeance?